lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 ### The Worlds: Different Models

 In this chapter I will introduce the specific worlds that we built in the film, as well as introducing different characters.
 For readability sake, I will just use the character name to refer to the actor.
-Here I am only briefly writing about the general world view and some interesting points, while more detailed and comprehensive content could be found in the film.
+Here I am only briefly writing about the general world view and some interesting points, and will mix the true story with the fiction part, just like how the film is presented.

 #### Cyberpunk World